the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 If it’s how to do agentic tool routing, say so!

-ML Microservices?
+ML microservices?
 Great!

 No point in making candidates guess on the spot, and losing valuable time aligning on objectives.

-Instead, set the tone and contextualized the conversation.
+Instead, set the tone and contextualize the conversation.

 ### Move fast!